 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-Khan el-Khalili Bazaar is not just any kind of a bazaar, it is one of the most historic places in the world.
+Khan el-Khalili Bazaar is not just your run-of-the-mill marketplace; it stands as one of the world’s most historically significant sites.

-Eventually, the name later came to denote the entire district.
+Over time, the name expanded to encompass the entire district.

 How to Visit and What to See at Khan el-Khalili Bazaar in Cairo